holgerbrandl/kalasim/docs/userguide/docs/basics.md

 ## Simulation Environment

-All entities in a simulation are governed by a environment context.
+All entities in a simulation are governed by an environment context.
 Every simulation lives in exactly one such environment.
 The environment provides means for [controlled randomization](#randomness--distributions), [dependency injection](#dependency-injection), and most importantly manages the [event queue](#event-queue).

 The environment context of a kalasim simulation is an instance of  `org.kalasim.Environment`, which can be created using simple instantiation or via a builder called `createSimulation`